24-7 Spyz: Solo albums and reformations

 In 2000, Hazel co-wrote several songs for a band named Crime, who were using the material to shop for labels.
 Skatore re-emerged in 2001, playing bass in a band named Blockk-16 alongside Savatage guitarist Chris Caffery.
 The band's first release, Too Brutal For Radio also featured appearances by Andrew Freeman, Ray Freeman Jr, Mosh Ben-Ari, Ronen Barak and Spread Eagle vocalist, Ray West.
 After the release of the album, Skatore suffered from a collapsed lung.
 Despite their prior disagreement, Hazel came to the aid of his friend by performing together as 24-7 Spyz for a benefit concert at New York City's CBGB's.
 Proceeds from the show went towards Skatore's medical bills.

 In 2002, Hazel released his first solo CD, 21stCenturySouthBronxRockStar on his own label, The Gumbo Recording Company.
 It was followed by the formation of Maitoza's new band, Crown 10, in May 2003.
 2003 also saw Hazel and Skatore reunite for a second CBGB's performance with Tony Lewis on drums.
 Later that year, Hazel and Skatore would announce the official re-formation of 24-7 Spyz.
 In 2005, the band released a limited edition DVD titled HMS4L: The Many Lives of Walter Rattamus through their website.
 The DVD tells the history of the band through the various incarnations and also includes commentary from Jimi Hazel and Rick Skatore.

 In 2006, the band released Face the Day, with new drummer Tobias Ralph, through The Gumbo Recording Company label.
 The disc was produced by Jimi Hazel and Ron "Bumblefoot" Thal and was the first 24-7-Spyz studio album in a decade.
-Shortly thereafter, the band released a live performance from 1998 as a digital download and CD titled Can You Hear the Sound?.
+Shortly thereafter, the band released a live performance, recorded months before the band had split up in 1998, as a digital download and CD titled Can You Hear the Sound?.

 In 2009, Hazel and Skatore began focusing their attention on a new side project called A.N.M.
 (Anti Nigger Machine).
 Other members of the band included Doug Pinnick (vocals), Greg Fulton (guitar and vocals), Spacey T (guitar and vocals) plus Philip "Fish" Fisher (drums and percussion).
 Later that year, they released a four-song demo via their MySpace page.
 In 2010, the band began soliciting donations to fund the recording of their first album.